EGregg/BankAccount/README.txt

 BANKACCOUNT

-Application to create a a bank account object to test OOP knowledge
+Application to create a bank account object and test OOP concepts